Add user controls for data slicing and dicing

 // src/components/Controls.jsconst ControlRow = () => {// ...return (<div className="row"><div className="col-md-12">{toggleNames.map((name) => (<Togglelabel={capitalize ? name.toUpperCase() : name}name={name}key={name}value={picked === name}onClick={makePick}/>))}</div></div>)}

-s with Bootstrap classes.
-The first is a row
+In render, we set up two divs with Bootstrap classes.
+The first is a row,

 and the second is a full-width column.
 I tried using a column for each button,